AI & Technology

 The key isn't that AI "knows more" than you.
 It's that AI can do things in parallel that you have to do sequentially.
 When you tell PayaGo “7 days in Japan for 4 people, £4,000 budget, love street food and hiking”, several things happen simultaneously:

-• 1Gemini AI extracts your intent — destination, dates, budget, preferences, group size
+• 1PayaGo AI extracts your intent — destination, dates, budget, preferences, group size

-• 4Activity providers surface experiences matching your stated interests
+• 4Activity ideas can be matched to your stated interests

-• 5Gemini assembles everything into three coherent itinerary options (Budget, Balanced, Premium)
+• 5PayaGo AI assembles everything into three coherent itinerary options (Budget, Balanced, Premium)

 The group coordination problem is the harder problem